-North Ridge Parking Area (30 spaces) - North Ridge Trailhead
+North Ridge Parking Area (41 spaces + 2 ADA) - North Ridge Trailhead

 - From the North: From the Highway 92 and Highway 35 intersection, travel on Highway 35 south approximately 4.4 miles.
-The parking lot will be on your right.
+The parking area will be on your right.

 - From the South: From Highway 84 and Highway 35 intersection, travel on Highway 35 north approximately 8 miles.
-The parking lot will be on your left.
+The parking area will be on your left.

-Redwood Roadside Parking (11 spaces) - Redwood Trailhead
+Redwood Roadside Parking (11 spaces + 2 ADA) - Redwood Trailhead

 - From the North: From the Highway 92 and Highway 35 intersection, travel on Highway 35 south approximately 6.5 miles.
 Roadside parking area will be on your right.